manzt/anywidget/paper/paper.md

 # Related work

 Interactive notebook visualization tools vary widely in features and compatibility [@Wang2024].
-Some tools offer rich features (e.g., bi-directional communication) but rely on platform-specific APIs, limiting compatibility [@Zhao2022; @Wang2023; @Drosos2020; @Li2023; @Jain2022; @bokeh; @streamlit].
+Some tools offer rich features (e.g., bi-directional communication) but rely on platform-specific APIs, limiting compatibility [@Zhao2022; @Wang2023; @Drosos2020; @Li2023; @Jain2022].
 More simple approaches provide broader compatibility but lack features which meaningfully enrich user workflows.
 For example, using static templates or the NOVA framework [@Wang2022] offers wide compatibility, as the resulting HTML displays can be embedded in nearly any web-based notebook platform.
 However, this approach supports only client-side applications with one-way communication, meaning that only the initial visualization state can come from the notebook, without further updates from other cells.
 Other approaches, like ImJoy [@Ouyang2019], offer a more unified architecture for building interactive visualizations with rich features across multiple platforms.
 However, it is an entirely separate computing platform with limited JCP integrations, not a framework for building reusable, modular visualization components.

 # Acknowledgements